-If you deal in critical microphone needs, like weddings, I highly suggest the Tier 2 or Tier 3 microphones.
+If you deal with critical microphone needs, like weddings, I highly suggest the Tier 2 or Tier 3 microphones.
 Sure, you can get away with Tier 1 mics, most of the time.
 And there are plenty of DJs that swear by them.
 It’s not that the Tier 1 mics are bad, there isn’t really bad solution perse, but you do introduce more risk with the lower quality mics.
 You’ll have decreased range, vocal clarity, and more anomalies to deal with.
 Once you step up to Tier 2 mics you generally gain frequency scanning to find the clearest channels automatically (and with the Sennheiser G4 mics, if you have multiple units, you can link them up and scan all of them simultaneously.

 Bottom line, if you are less concerned about quality, Tier 1 offers you a strong value proposition.
 Otherwise, stick with Tier 2 and Tier 3 options and recognizable brands.

 600MHz.
 What You Need To Know.

 600MHz, it ends July 13, 2020 officially.
 Unofficially T-Mobile, who won the spectrum in an FCC auction, has been turning up towers in a lot of areas and chances are you are going to be competing for spectrum space soon if it’s not already happening.
 The good news is that some microphone manufacturers are offering incentives to change over.
 So take advantage of that while you can.
 Operating in the 600MHz spectrum will soon be illegal in all areas, and if T-Mobile has lit up in your area it’s illegal to interfere with their signal.

 500MHz.
 It’s What’s In.